Tag: Delphi history

 The eastern edge of the precinct contains the remains of various altars, dating back to the 6th century B.C.
 Their inscriptions hold the names of the Gods to whom they were dedicated, including Zeus, Athena Ergane, Athena Zosteria, Eileithyia, and Hygiea.

-The theatre is considered being the best preserved monument in Delphi and in Greece.
-The Delphic theatre hosted musical and religious festivals, the oracular rituals and the Pythian Games dedicated to the victory of Apollo over the Python.
+The theatre is considered the best-preserved monument in Delphi and in Greece.
+The Delphic theatre hosted musical and religious festivals, oracular rituals, and the Pythian Games dedicated to the victory of Apollo over the Python.
 The stadium was built around 450 BC where the Pythian Games began as musical contests.
 The ruins of the theatre and stadium have been excavated together.

 theatre Delphi, Greece